 Barbell rows have a few perks.
 It’s easier on the lower back and is great for developing grip strength and upper back.
 In fact, it is considered to be the bench press for the back.

 I have no data to back this up but just based on personal observation in the fitness industry and the clients I’ve worked with.
-A barbell row is less technical, is easier, and is a good exercise.
+A barbell row is less technical, easier, and a good exercise.

 So, there you go.
 I hope you find these tips helpful when choosing what exercise you’d like to focus more on.
 Happy lifting!